shantih19/please-windows/docs/codelabs/k8s.md

 Unlike `python_lbrary()` the docker image build rules aren't built in.
 They are part of the extra rules found in the [pleasings](https://github.com/thought-machine/pleasings/tree/master/docker) repository.

+To add pleasings to your project, we need to add a `github_repo()` rule to the root of our project.
+To do this run:
+`$ plz init pleasings`

+You will see there's not a BUILD file in the root of the repo with a `:pleasings` target.

-Let's create `common/docker/BUILD` to build our docker image:
+Great!
+So let's use that to create `common/docker/BUILD` to build our docker image:

 ```python
 subinclude("///pleasings//docker")